 ‘Branch’ shall mean a division of the SAIMC that does not constitute a separate legal entity although it is physically separated from the organization's main office.
 This branch structure exposes the SAIMC to full taxability and legal liability in regard to the branch's operations.

 ‘Sub Branch’ shall mean a division of the SAIMC that does not constitute a separate legal entity although it is physically separated from the organization's main office.
 This branch structure exposes the SAIMC to full taxability and legal liability in regard to the branch's operations.
-A Sub Branch is a division of a Branch or Council dedicated to promoting professionalism among automation and control engineering professionals but needs a lot of support from an existing branch or Council to get it established.
+A Sub Branch is a division of a Branch or EXCO dedicated to promoting professionalism among automation and control engineering professionals but needs a lot of support from an existing branch or EXCO to get it established.

 ‘Chapter’ shall mean a division of the SAIMC that does not constitute a separate legal entity although it is physically separated from the organization's main office.
 This structure exposes the SAIMC to full taxability and legal liability in regard to the branch's operations.
 A Chapter is a division of a Branch dedicated to promoting professionalism among automation and control engineering students.